ShotaOchi/cpptf/README.md

 ## About

-cpptf provides Cpp-Taskflow header files for R users.
+cpptf provides Taskflow header files for R users.

-Cpp-Taskflow is a modern header-only C++ parallel task programming library, [https://github.com/cpp-taskflow/cpp-taskflow](https://github.com/cpp-taskflow/cpp-taskflow).
+Taskflow is a modern header-only C++ parallel task programming library, [https://github.com/taskflow/taskflow](https://github.com/taskflow/taskflow).

-Cpp-Taskflow helps us to quickly write parallel and heterogeneous programs with high performance scalability and simultaneous high productivity.
+Taskflow helps us to quickly write parallel and heterogeneous programs with high performance scalability and simultaneous high productivity.

-See [https://cpp-taskflow.github.io/cpp-taskflow/](https://cpp-taskflow.github.io/cpp-taskflow/) for more information about Cpp-Taskflow.
+See [https://taskflow.github.io/taskflow/](https://taskflow.github.io/taskflow/) for more information about Taskflow.

 ## Installation
 You can install cpptf from GitHub.